 Dr. Jill Yavorsky is an Assistant Professor in the Sociology Department and Organizational Science program at the University of North Carolina, Charlotte.
 I teach both undergraduate courses (e.g., Gender, Work, and Family, and; Sociology of Sexuality) and graduate courses (e.g., Macro-Organizational Theory).

 My research program explores workplace patterns, practices and outcomes.
 Specifically, I have ongoing projects that examine how workplace interactions influence people’s beliefs and outcomes; occupational segregation mechanisms and patterns, and; divisions of labor of new parents.

 My research has been published in a variety of outlets, including American Sociological Review, Social Forces, Journal of Marriage and Family, and Sex Roles and has garnered widespread media attention, appearing in New York Times, TIME, U.S. News and World Report, Newsweek, Slate, Chicago Tribune, etc. In addition to publishing and teaching, I also enjoy consulting with technology firms.

 Yavorsky, Jill E., Lisa A. Keister, Yue Qian, and Michael Nau.
-Forthcoming.
+2019.
 “Women in the One Percent: Gender Dynamics in Top Income Positions.”
 American Sociological Review (Link to Do Files and Datasets Used for Article)

-Yavorsky, Jill E. Forthcoming.
+Yavorsky, Jill E. 2019.
 “Uneven Patterns of Inequality: An Audit Analysis of Hiring-related Practices by Gendered and Classed Contexts.”
 Social Forces

 Yavorsky, Jill E., Philip N. Cohen, and Yue Qian.
 2016.
 “Man Up, Man Down: Race-ethnicity and the Gendered Hierarchy of Men in Female-dominated Work.”
 57(4): The Sociological Quarterly 733-758.